From Sea to Shining Sea

 By Marie Dunn-Harris '95

 Finish what you started.
-That's the sentiment former U.S. Army Sgt.
-Sarah Lee '09 lives by, and what she has set out to do this month.
+That’s the sentiment former U.S. Army Sgt.
+Sarah Lee ’09 lives by, and what she set out to do over the summer.

-Ten months later, Lee is back on the road to finish her trip across the country.
-On June 2, Lee picked up where she left off, in Pueblo, Colorado, and plans to cycle another 2,000 miles to finish in San Francisco by crossing the Golden Gate Bridge.
+Ten months later, Lee got back on the road to finish her trip across the country.
+On June 2, 2018, Lee picked up where she left off, in Pueblo, Colorado, and planned to cycle another 2,000 miles to finish in San Francisco.

 Lee grew up in Norwalk, Ohio, and always wanted to be in the military.
 With the permission of her parents, she enlisted when she was 17 years old.
 She was deployed to Iraq, where she served in Operation Iraqi Freedom as a combat engineer.
 As soon as she returned, she felt lost, like something was missing.